jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

 The fourth project for the MIT MicroMasters Program course on Machine Learning with Python concentrated on unsupervised learning and collaborative filtering.
-The task of the project was to create a Generative Model that would predict the missing entries of a movie-based database where only a fraction of movie ratings were filled by the users.
+The task of the project was to create a Generative Model that would predict the missing entries of a movie-based database where only a fraction of movie ratings were filled by the users (rating from 1 to 5).
 To be more precise, the goal was to construct a model so that each user's rating profile would come from a Gaussian Mixture Model, in the way that there are K types of users, and in the context of each user, we should sample a user type and then the rating profile from the Gaussian distribution associated with the type (i.e. modeling the probability distribution of each class with a Gaussian distribution).